mhansen/graphviz-docs/content/en/docs/attrs/mode.md

 types:
 - string
 used_by: G
+description: Technique for optimizing the layout
 ---
-Technique for optimizing the layout.

 * For neato, if `mode="major"`, `neato` uses stress majorization.
 * If `mode="KK"`, `neato` uses a version of the gradient descent method.